Cdmccandl/ElevatorChallenge/README.md

 - Only minimal javadoc was actually put in place, generally on classes themselves but I commented lots throughout to detail the specific algorithm/design patterns applied
 - Some form of front end implementation, even some ASCII graphics returned from the rest request would be interesting.
 - Store elevator logs, current state, or command history in a database
-- Additional CICD functionalty, full code coverage results and more strict quality gating. automations to deploy/test container image
+- Additional CICD functionality, full code coverage results and more strict quality gating. automations to deploy/test container image

 ## Development Tools
 This project was built with the following tools & framework: